AnomalyInnovations/serverless-cd-demo-a1c8/README.md

 ### Requirements

-ServerlessCD needs the following to set up your project:
+Seed needs the following to set up your project:

 - Deploys to **your AWS account** with your IAM User Access Key and Secret Key.
 - Links to **your GitHub repo** using your GitHub personal access token.